 Annotate PRO and Microsoft Teams

-AP is optimized to work with the web versions of Microsoft Teams and Word Online, helping teachers create rich academic feedback and speed engagement and coaching.
+AP is optimized to work with Microsoft Teams (online and app) and Word inside Teams (Word Online), helping teachers create rich academic feedback and speed engagement and coaching.

 The AP sidebar provides fast access to potentially hundreds of snippets – focused on writing, student engagement & success – even mundane info around school resources and policies.

 Simply click into the place where you want to put a snippet, then search/scroll through your AP content, find the one you want and BAM!
 A beautiful, articulate explanation or comment appears.
-Of course you can tweak to personalize.
+Notice how the professor in the screenshot above was able to use AP to insert a saved comment about scholarly references and where to find them.
+Of course you can also tweak the content to personalize it too.

 What can you do with AP and Microsoft Teams?
 Oh boy!